iYowna/iYowna/README.md

 <h3>About Me</h3>

-My journey un this degree led me to develop a strong interest in cybersecurity, entrepreneurship, and business.
+My journey in this degree led me to develop a strong interest in cybersecurity, entrepreneurship, and business.

 I am primarily aligned with Governance, Risk, and Compliance (GRC) and interested in how cybersecurity can support business objectives and manage organizational risk.

 Currently, I am working on a project and writing a blog to document my learning and experiences.
 I am always open to learning, collaboration, and meaningful communication as I continue to grow in the field of cybersecurity.
-Here are some ideas to get you started:

 <!--
 - 🔭 I’m currently working on ...